s-ball/i18nparse/README.md

 def activate(lang = None)
 ```

 which activates the usage of the translation for the required language.
-By default, the language for `locale.getdefaultlocale()` is used.
+By default, the language for `locale.getlocale()` is used.

 ```
 def deactivate()